BirolYesiloglu/IMDB-CLONE/README.md

 Form Handling in Templates: Faced challenges with displaying and processing forms in templates.
 Ensured forms were correctly passed and processed in views.
 Database Migrations: Encountered issues with missing or inconsistent migration files.
 Resolved by manually creating and applying migrations.
-Frontend Responsiveness: Ensured the application was fully responsive by using Bootstrap and custom CSS
+Frontend Responsiveness: Ensured the application was fully responsive by using Bootstrap and custom CSS Azure,Netlify and Heroku(this is actually done but it wants 5$) problems.

+# Final NOTE
+ All in all, I couldn't transfer the codes into some platforms.
+But I have tried a lot of different kind.
+Thank you for everything, I have learned a lot of things.
+Before this lessons I had no idea about developing a website.
+After each tries I got better but it is not of to transfer into Azure platform.
+So sorry for that.